Snegamurugan15/aml-transaction-monitoring-analytics/README.md

 - Dormant account reactivation followed by unusual activity.
 - Statistical outliers relative to normal customer and channel behaviour.

-## Analyst Questions

-1. Which transactions should be escalated for AML review today?
-2. Which customers should enter EDD because their behaviour is inconsistent with known risk?
-3. Which alerts support STR review based on facts, context, and ML/TF indicators?
-4. Which typologies are driving operational workload?
-5. What threshold tuning would improve recall while controlling false positives?

 ## Project Structure

 ```text